-As the Kansas City technology sector works to expand its thriving tech ecosystem for a post-pandemic future, it will be critical for companies to embrace the technologies shaping the way we work, communicate, educate, care, and entertain.
-And investment trends show that ecosystem is already drawing attention; the region has recently experienced substantial venture capital and private equity investment in technology companies.
-Over $22 billion of capital has been invested in regionally-based tech companies in over 1,200 deals in the trailing four and a half years, according to PitchBook Data Inc.
+As the Kansas City technology sector works to expand that growing ecosystem for the future, it will be critical for companies to embrace the technologies shaping the way we work, communicate, educate, care, and entertain.
+Investment trends show the tech ecosystem is already drawing attention; the region’s businesses in this space continue to be a target for substantial venture capital and private equity investment.
+Technology, media, and telecommunications (TMT) investment in privately held organizations in Kansas and Missouri has been impressive over the past three and a half years, totaling $19 billion.
+That exceeds the same figure for the preceding seven years by almost $6 billion, according to PitchBook Data.

 RSM US LLP is proud to be a Cornerstone Sponsor of the KC Tech Council and grateful for the opportunity to be a part of this year’s KC Tech Specs report.
 RSM is the leading U.S. provider of audit, tax, and consulting services to the middle market.
 We understand the importance of communicating industry-specific trends to Kansas City and are grateful for the opportunity to promote the technology ecosystem in this great city.

-Technical Accounting Consulting
+Senior Analyst, Technology & Director, Technical Accounting Consulting

 RSM US LLP